Explainer: Evaluation of Financial Assistance to Greece

 What is the objective of the evaluation?

 In 2016, the Chairperson of ESM Board of Governors appointed former ECB Executive Board member Gertrude Tumpel-Gugerell to conduct an independent evaluation of past EFSF and ESM financial assistance.
-The report focused on all five euro area countries that received stability support: Ireland, Portugal, Spain, Cyprus, and the EFSF Greek programme up to its initial expiry in December 2014.
+The first report focused on all five euro area countries that received stability support: Ireland, Portugal, Spain, Cyprus, and the EFSF Greek programme up to its initial expiry in December 2014.

-Who will conduct this evaluation?
+Who is conducting this evaluation?

 To ensure credibility, evaluations require a high degree of independence.
 The Chairperson of ESM Board of Governors appointed Joaquín Almunia to evaluate the financial assistance to Greece.
 The responsibility for the main findings and recommendations lies with Mr. Almunia.